 What is Bluehost?

-Bluehost is a web hosting company owned by Endurance International Group who also own web hosting services like HostGator and Arvixe.
+Bluehost is a web hosting company owned by Endurance International Group who also owns web hosting services like HostGator and Arvixe.
 Unlike WP Engine, it offers a platform for all types of sites.
 Founded in 1996 by Matt Heaton, the company is headquartered in Provo, Utah, the USA with over one million hosted domains on their system.

 WP Engine Vs Bluehost

 Bluehost has been in this business for over 19 years now and has a customer base worldwide.
 One of the key features of Bluehost is the unlimited disk space and bandwidth.
 At a comparatively lesser price, you get an impressive storage space to work.
 Besides this, they also offer provision to use unlimited email accounts.
 Bluehost is SSL certified and forms a secure communication between client and the server and is free from any malicious or phishing attacks.
 They also provide an HTTPS page to allow secure transfer of confidential information via a secure web.
 They have a 24*7 available user-friendly customer support who offer help through three modes- Live Chat, Email Support, and Phone support.
+We even checked if Bluehost better than Wix to know which one is better.

 Many web hosting companies do not offer a money-back guarantee but Bluehost assures its customers with an anytime money-back guarantee.
 If in case you are not satisfied with their service, you can get your refund anytime.